 Insurance and Payments Requirements

-Employers who meet the Employer Shared Responsibility requirements (see below) must either pay for insurance coverage that meet specified minimum levels for employees and their families or make an annual payment.
+Employers who meet the Employer Shared Responsibility requirements must either pay for insurance coverage that meets specified minimum levels for employees and their families or make an annual payment.

-- offer affordable health coverage that provides a minimum level of coverage to their full-time employees (and their dependents)
+- Offer affordable health coverage that provides a minimum level of coverage to their full-time employees (and their dependents)

-- Make ESR payments.
+- Make ESR payments

 Health Coverage/Health Insurance Requirements